siblings, meet rivalry

 And of course it could be much worse: NY Times article on Sibling Rivalry/Violence

-15. brettdl said,
+15. brettdl replied:

 I’m lucky for now.
 Lael is only 7 months, so the only battles we have is keeping Seth off his sister.
 He wants her to play like a 3-year-old rather than lay there like a lump.

-16. Daydreams and Musings said,
+16. Daydreams and Musings replied:

 They fight over who gets to push the elevator buttons.
 These kids have lived in a high rise their entire lives, you’d think they’d get sick of pushing the buttons already.